I'm Pregnant—What Should I Do Next?

 Whether it was a surprise or intentional, you’re pregnant.
 The first emotion was probably shock.
 Then the floodgates opened, and you felt a hundred emotions all at once.
 Now you’re left you wondering—what do I do next?

-Preparing is much easier when you’re trying to conceive but most people don’t expect it.
+Preparing is much easier when you’re intentionally trying to conceive, but most people are surprised either way.
 If you’ve recently taken a pregnancy test and had it come back positive, you need to think about your next steps.
 Below is a list of things expecting mothers should do soon after discovering their pregnancy.

 1. Confirm the Pregnancy With Your Doctor

 After getting a positive reading on an at-home pregnancy test, you should make an appointment with your doctor as soon as possible.
 Although rare, pregnancy tests can sometimes display false-positive readings.
 This means that even though it says you’re pregnant you may not be.